Trusted and loved by the world’s best teams

 Effective team meetings start with an agenda.
 Build your own or use one of Fellow’s pre-built team meeting agenda templates.

-Keep conversations with your direct reports in one place, look back on past notes, and never forget what was said.
+Keep meeting notes in one place, look back on past decisions, and never forget what was discussed.

 Show up prepared

-Collaborate on a meeting agenda that inspires a thoughtful two-sided conversation.
+Collaborate on a meeting agenda that inspires a productive group conversation.

-Carry over incomplete talking points and action items from previous one-on-one meetings.
+Carry over incomplete talking points and action items from previous team meetings.

 Encourage everyone to show up prepared